 - For others circumstances see International Transfer Policy

 Students who wish to transfer after they have completed 6 calendar months of study in their principal program, can do so freely however must notify International Services.

 For more information, email askUNE.

 Leave of Absence

 To apply for Leave of Absence, you must show that you have "compassionate or compelling" circumstances.
-Your Leave will need to be approved by your Head of School, Research Services (for postgraduate research students) and authorised by International Services.
+Your Leave will need to be approved by International Services and Research Services (for postgraduate research students).

-Please note: if you are granted Leave of Absence, you must leave Australia within 28 days.
-If you are away for more than six months, your visa may be cancelled.
-Please contact Department of Immigration and Border Protection (DIBP) for information about your visa before submitting a Leave of Absence application.
+Please note: If you are away for more than six months, your visa may be cancelled.
+Please contact the Department of Home Affairs for information about your visa before submitting a Leave of Absence application.

 For further information regarding compassionate and compelling circumstances please refer to the UNE Compassionate and Compelling Circumstances for Full-Time International Students (Irrespective of Study Location in Australia) - Guidelines

 If you have any questions please contact International Services on 02 6773 3192 or visit International Services on campus (building C30).